-- ○ Is the applicant single, having gross income over \$2,742 each month? - ○ Is the applicant single, having more than \$2,000 in assets? - $\bigcirc \bigcirc$ Is the applicant married, having more than \$31,724 in assets? - ○ Does the applicant's assets include any of the following: Trust, life insurance, annuities, long-term care insurance, interests in real property (including a residence), time shares, promissory notes, loan agreements, personally held stocks/bonds, multiple vehicles, business property, and/or a life care contract? - ○ Has the applicant or the applicant's spouse gifted or transferred any cash, bank accounts, real property, or personal property (i.e. something other than typical birthday and holiday presents) to another person or entity within the last 60 months?
-(This would include placing another's name on any accounts and/or property.) - O O If the applicant has enough income and assets to currently pay for his/her care needs, is the applicant, due to a chronic, long-term illness, going to be paying for long-term care longer than a period of two months with private funds?
+- ○ Is the applicant single, having gross income over \$2,829 each month? - ○ Is the applicant single, having more than \$2,000 in assets? - ○ Is the applicant married, having more than \$32,828 in assets? - O Does the applicant's assets include any of the following: Trust, life insurance, annuities, long-term care insurance, interests in real property (including a residence), time shares, promissory notes, loan agreements, personally held stocks/bonds, multiple vehicles, business property, and/or a life care contract? - O O Has the applicant or the applicant's spouse gifted or transferred any cash, bank accounts, real property, or personal property (i.e. something other than typical birthday and holiday presents) to another person or entity within the last 60 months?
+(This would include placing another's name on any accounts and/or property.) - O O If the applicant has enough income and assets to currently pay for his/her care needs, is the applicant, due to a chronic, long-term illness, going to be paying for long-term care longer than a period of two months with private funds? - O O Does the applicant need a guardian, conservator, or fiduciary to assist with the application? - O O Has the applicant recently been diagnosed with a chronic illness and must financially plan for future medical needs? - O O Does the applicant want to legally protect assets for a spouse and/or children?